mermop/test_goose/README.md

 ## Disclaimer

 Please note that using this is a bad idea on several levels.

+Thanks to Jon Rowe, maintainer of [honkhonk](https://github.com/jonrowe/honk) and some other gems.